pwcberry/pwcberry.github.io/about.md

 My name is Peter Berry and I currrently work at [realestate.com.au](https://www.realestate.com.au) as a developer.

 Whilst I enjoy producing software on the full stack of the web, I also enjoy writing and thinking about software and computing.
-I am also interested in user experience, visual design, software architecture, data science, security and networking.
+I am also interested in user experience, visual design, software architecture, algorithms, code quality, graphics, security and networks.

 On this website my aim is to share my experiences as I endeavour to craft solutions in code.
 I hope these observations can be perceived as wisdom; there will be some philosophy here incidentally.